myneedus/Recipe-Protein-Calorie-Analysis/README.md

 **Best Hyperparameters**: [INSERT FROM search.best_params_]

 **Performance**:
-- Final Test RMSE: [INSERT VALUE]
+- Final Test RMSE: 0.0989
-- Final Test R²: [INSERT VALUE]
+- Final Test R²: 0.3958
-- Baseline Test RMSE: [INSERT VALUE]
+- Baseline Test RMSE: 0.1047

-The final model improved over the baseline with a lower RMSE of [INSERT] compared to the baseline RMSE of [INSERT], indicating that adding category and ingredient count meaningfully improved the model's ability to predict protein-to-calorie ratio on unseen recipes.
+The final model improved over the baseline with a lower RMSE of 0.0989 compared to the baseline RMSE of 0.1047, indicating that adding category and ingredient count meaningfully improved the model's ability to predict protein-to-calorie ratio on unseen recipes.
+Although the change is not as drastic as I would have hoped, therefore in the future I want to further refine this model to become a better predictor.

 ## Fairness Analysis
 **Group X**: Meat-based recipes (`is_meat = True`)